mattscripted/mattscripted.github.io/content/blog/xmas-sunday-tdd/index.md

 export default findChristmasSundays
 ```

-Notice we haven't even set inputs yet, because we just don't need them.
+Notice we have not set inputs, because we don't need them--*yet*.

-Next, I want to return an array with the start year, if the start year has Christmas on a Sunday.
-I simply looked up the next calendar year where Christmas occurs on a Sunday: 2022.
+Next, I want to check that we receive an array with the start year, if the start year has Christmas on a Sunday.
+To find such a year, I looked through the calendar to get 2022.

 ```ts
 // findChristmasSundays.test.ts (snippet)